OchaUni-Physical-Activity-Measurement/ActiWearCheck/README.md

 waking: boolean (default = False) if True, conduct the valid wear evaluation between 5:00 and 22:59 only. cannot currenlty be used for method = 'hr_continue'

+waking: boolean (default = False) if waking is True, only hours define in "waking_hours" will be taken into account

+waking_hours: [str written as "HH:MM", str written as "HH:MM"] (default = ["5:00", "22:59"])
+range of time to be included in the analysis

 fitabase_suffixes:
 string to be found in fitabase file names for hr, minute calories, daily calories, minutes steps, daily steps and synch data.